Addpixel/KirbyComments/README.md

 #### `$status->getMessage() : string`

-A short, english description of the status.
+A short, English description of the status.
 May not be user-friendly.

 #### `$status->getException() : Exception`